Brian Wilson: Relationships and children

 In July 1978, Wilson and Marilyn separated, and he filed for divorce in January 1979.
 Marilyn received custody of their children and a half share of Wilson's songwriting royalties.
 Wilson continued his relationship with Keil until 1981.
 After the separation, Wilson dated one of his nurses, Carolyn Williams, until January 1983.
 (Note: During that period, Williams had claimed that Wilson was being held captive by Landy.
 In response, Wilson held a press conference to announce that he was disassociating himself from her.
 Carlin described Williams as generally considered to be "a sweet, well-intentioned woman", while Wilson, via his 2016 memoir, attributed their split "mostly because of me", citing an incident in which he berated Williams, a black woman, with a racist remark.)
 Singer Linda Ronstadt, in her 2013 memoir Simple Dreams, implied that she had briefly dated Wilson in the 1970s.

 Wilson initially dated Melinda Kae Ledbetter from 1986 to late 1989.
 Ledbetter attributed the premature end of their relationship to interference by Landy.
 After 1991, he and Ledbetter reconnected and married on February 6, 1995, (Note: Wilson chose the date because it was Marilyn's birthday, and thus easy to remember for future anniversaries.
-Marilyn attended the wedding.)
-Ledbetter became Wilson's manager.
-They adopted five children.
+Marilyn attended the wedding.) after which she became his manager.
+Some reports suggested that those close to him, including Ledbetter, had exploited him into maintaining an active touring and recording career, and debate persisted among fans over whether he fully consented to his semi-regular touring schedule through the 2010s.
+(Note: Carnie nicknamed Ledbetter "Melandy", while family friend Ginger Blake described Wilson as "complacent and basically surrendered".
+Mike Love stated his willingness to reunite the Beach Boys with Wilson but remarked that "Brian usually has someone in his life who tells him what to do.
+And now that person kinda wants to keep him away from us.
+I don't know why.
+You'd have to ask her, I guess.")
+In 2011 interviews, Jeff Foskett rejected such claims, while Van Dyke Parks stated that Wilson's "life turned into a better place" after marrying Ledbetter.
+(Note: Although Wilson often stated that he enjoyed live performances, Jon Stebbins argued in his 2011 biography that his handlers, managers, and wife had compelled him to work.
+Stebbins cited an interview in which, after Wilson admitted disliking touring, his handler promptly reminded him that he loved performing.)
+The couple adopted five children.
 By 2012, Wilson had six grandchildren, two daughters of Carnie and four sons of Wendy.
-Ledbetter died on January 30, 2024.
-In his social media, Wilson declared she "was my savior.
+Upon Melinda's death, Wilson's social media declared she "was my savior.
 She gave me the emotional security I needed to have a career.
 She encouraged me to make the music that was closer to my heart".